rodneyjdc/rodneyjdc-enterprise-assessment-fullstack-reactdotnet-2/README.md

 * [ ] Use [Docker Compose](https://docs.docker.com/compose/) to configure and start each of your services.
   * Docker Compose is included in Docker Desktop - if you have Docker Desktop installed, you should be able to use compose without any problem
-  * If you don't have Docker installed, you can download it [here](https://docs.docker.com/engine/install/)
+  * If you do not have Docker installed, you can download it [here](https://docs.docker.com/engine/install/)
-  * If you don't have Compose installed, you can download it [here](https://docs.docker.com/compose/install/)
+  * If you do not have Compose installed, you can download it [here](https://docs.docker.com/compose/install/)
 * [ ] Connect your server container to your database container
 * [ ] Refactor all existing routes to consume data from the database rather than the in-memory cache that was used previously.